tcheukueppoo/maat/docs/gc.md

 finishing its cycle and set the minor debt for the next cycle.

 - The second white color is for non-dead objects waiting for the next GC cycle
-- Full emergency garbage collections can happen when running finalizers
 - Pause size should be extremely small for an incremental major collection
 - Doing a major collection incrementally should be optional
-- The garbage collection step function of a maatine should not be reentrant
 -